vigetlabs/trailbuddy-view-transition/README.md

 This is a demo project that showcases view transitions inside of an Astro project using [Astro's opt-in client-side routing](https://docs.astro.build/en/guides/view-transitions/) made specifically for the new [View Transition API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API).

-To read more about the process behind setting up this project, check out our article [`COMING SOON!`] which goes into greater detail on the design and development collaboration that went into building this demo.
+To read more about the process behind setting up this project, check out our article [`LINK COMING SOON!`] which goes into greater detail on the design and development collaboration that went into building this demo.

 Want to jump into the code right away?
 Checkout the following links to get you straight into the code in a virtual sandbox: